lbo462/ia-realite/README.md

 Create a python virtual env with `python -m venv .venv` and enter it with `source .venv/bin/activate`.

-Instal deps with `pip install -r requirements.txt`
+Install deps with `pip install -r requirements.txt`

 ## Contributing